Started with one tool. It worked. Now it's a platform.

 It worked.
 People started using it.
 Not because we marketed it, but because it solved a real problem that practitioners actually had.
 That was the proof we needed: small, focused tools built from direct experience are worth more than enterprise platforms built from pitch decks.

 So now we're building more.
 Same philosophy — find a problem we've lived through, build the tool we wished existed, ship it fast, keep it sharp.
 No roadmap theatre.
-No feature-gating what should be free.
-The ISM explorer is free.
-It will stay free.
-That's still the whole pitch.
+The basic tools are free for non-commercial use — and they'll stay that way.

 And yes — we use AI to build this.
 Unapologetically.
 It lets a small team ship at the pace of a large one.
 But we're not hiding behind it.
 Every piece of AI-generated content in our tools is clearly labelled.
 Our opinions are ours.
 The code is ours to maintain.
 AI is the power tool, not the craftsman.